ellefeg/assembly2orf/README.md

 *Laura Grice - Updated 24 September 2018*

 A transcriptome preparation pipeline which converts any number of assembled transcriptomes (for example, Trinity output) into sets of frameshift-corrected ORFs.
-The package is run when the user calls a single script, **trigger-assembly2orf.sh** (and provides a number of parameters).
+Although the package contains a number of scripts, the user only needs to interact with one, **trigger-assembly2orf.sh**.

 ----